 Inflation is a risk to protect against.
 The good news is it’s an easy fix.
 Money that you won’t need for a few years should not be sitting in cash exposed to inflation’s gradual erosion.
 Instead, it should be invested in things that grow faster than the inflation rate, the exact mix of investments again depending on your financial plan.
 This also helps you achieve your long-term goals since it’s likely you will need help from the stock market to turn your savings into enough money to fund future spending goals.
 Read How Does Inflation Impact Investors? and The Easiest Way to Increase Your Investment Returns for more.

 Rule No. 1: Never lose money.
 Rule No. 2: Never forget rule No.1”Warren Buffett

 Capital risk is a permanent loss of some, or all, of your capital.
 Investments come with volatility, and volatility is one definition of risk.
 However, a volatile investment that fluctuates in value is not the same as an investment goes to zero.
 You cannot recover from zero.

-- Avoiding speculative investments: Do-it-yourself options trading, penny stocks, start-up companies and opportunities, and other lottery ticket type investments should be avoided.
+- Avoid speculative investments: Do-it-yourself options trading, penny stocks, start-up companies, and other lottery ticket type investments should be avoided.

 - Investment Diversification: A stock that goes to zero in a portfolio of five stocks is a 20% loss of capital (we’re assuming the stocks are equally weighted here).
 In a twenty stock portfolio, it’s a 5% loss of capital.
 In a one hundred stock portfolio, it’s a 1% loss of capital.